How do you instantly tell the difference between a good SEO and a bad one?

 Now let’s get back to the expectations between you and your client.
 The report should primarily contain what you’ve previously discussed.
 If you sent an SEO report without educating the client beforehand, you’d get a lot of questions and demands to show more data.
 This is even if the SEO report is perfect.
 That’s because you’re the SEO expert, not the client.

 I’ll explain all the used metrics and data as we go through the slides later on.
 But I also highly recommend you to check out our articles on SEO KPIs and SEO metrics that actually matter.
 These will help you and your clients be on the same page.

 Based on what I’ve heard, SEOs can spend anywhere from 30 minutes to a few hours per month on each SEO report.
-On the same subject : Steal Our SEO Specialist Job Description Template.
+On the same subject : A Simple (But Complete) Guide.
 This depends on several factors: